Mowah-Chibuike/alx-higher_level_programming/0x03-python-data_structures/README.md

 	- 7-add_tuple.py: contains a function that adds 2 tuples.
 	- 8-multiple_returns.py: contains a function that returns a tuple with the length of a string and its first character.
 	- 9-max_integer.py: contains a function that finds the biggest integer of a list.
+	- 10-divisible_by_2.py: contains a function that finds all multiples of 2 in a list.